emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 Article "`Dance you Imps! <https://8thlight.com/blog/uncle-bob/2013/10/01/Dance-You-Imps.html>`__" by Robert Martin.

 In general, my attitude towards ORM is ambiguous.
-I often use raw DataMapper_ pattern for complicated queries with annotations or aggregations (especially in Django-applications), and also I use an ORM.
+I often use raw DataMapper_ pattern for complicated queries with annotations or aggregations (especially in Django-applications), but I use ORM more often.
 Too many existing ORMs create more "code smells" in the code than it eliminates, but Storm ORM is not one of them.

 Interview with Gustavo Niemeyer, lead developer on Canonical's Storm project "`Storm: An ORM for Python <http://www.drdobbs.com/storm-an-orm-for-python/201000460>`__".